kubevela/kubevela.github.io/docs/case-studies/canary-blue-green.md

 ![book-info-struct](../resources/book-info-struct.jpg)

-This Application contains four Components, each of which is configured with a Trait of `expose` to expose services in the cluster.
+This Application has four Components, each configured with an`expose` Trait to expose cluster-level service.

 The `productpage` component is also configured with an `istio-gateway` Trait, allowing the Component to receive traffic coming from outside the cluster.
 The example below show that it sets `gateway:ingressgateway` to use Istio's default gateway, and `hosts: "*"` to specify that any request can enter the gateway.
 ```shell